 #100daysofseahorses

-posting daily on Instagram creating #100daysofseahorses over 100 days,
+Over on Instagram I've created #100daysofseahorses over 100 days,

 learning more about all the different species of seahorses.